marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

+1.8.2 (23 April 2013)
+- Upgraded to CKEditor 4.1.1.
+This patch allows previous pasteFromWord* settings to work.
+- Added ability to set pasteFromWordPromptCleanup: config.setPasteFromWordPromptCleanup(boolean)

 1.8.1 (17 April 2013)
 - Added ability to set pasteFromWordRemoveFontStyles: config.setPasteFromWordRemoveFontStyles(boolean).
 Use with caution since seems to cause
   CKEditor stability issues.
+(CKEditor fixed this in 4.1.1)
 - Added ability to set pasteFromWordRemoveStyles: config.setPasteFromWordRemoveStyles(boolean).
 Use with caution since seems to cause
   CKEditor stability issues.
+(CKEditor fixed this in 4.1.1)
 - Changed Open eSignForms config to turn off ACF.
 - Upgraded to Vaadin 6.8.10.